PRODI3GY/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - A script that adds execute permission to all subdirectories of the current directory for the owner, the group and all other users.

 12-directory_permissions - A script that creates the directory called my_dir with permissions of read,write and execute for the user, read and execute for the group and execute for others.

+13-change_group - A script that changes the group owner to 'school' for the file hello.